 PRE-CONDITIONS

 Refer to LRI guide section 1.7.1.
-Note that in the context of ELR, the receiving system is the ELR Receiver and not the EHR-S.
+Note that in the context of ELR, the receiving system is the EL-PH Receiver and not the EHR-S.

 POST-CONDITIONS

 Refer to LRI guide 1.7.2.
-Note that in the context of ELR, the receiving system is the ELR Receiver and not the EHR-S.
+Note that in the context of ELR, the receiving system is the EL-PH Receiver and not the EHR-S.

 FUNCTIONAL-REQUIREMENTS

 Refer to the LRI guide section 1.7.3.
-Note that in the context of ELR, the receiving system is the ELR Receiver and not the EHR-S.
+Note that in the context of ELR, the receiving system is the EL-PH Receiver and not the EHR-S.

 SEquence Diagrams

-The Figures below are a further clarification adapted from the LRI guide and show the interactions between the Lab Results Sender and the ELR Receiver in the order that they occur.
+The Figures below are a further clarification adapted from the LRI guide and show the interactions between the Lab Results Sender and the EL-PH Receiver in the order that they occur.
 The horizontal lines are used to identify the specific activity between the systems.
 The solid lines represent the data being transmitted using an HL7 message.
 Each step has a number associated with it to emphasize the order of the events.
 Internal Lab system functions (retry, next and log options) are shown as closed loops on the side of the Lab Results Sender.

 Sequence Diagram for Laboratory Result without Acknowledgement